 — GQ Magazine (@GQMagazine) July 7, 2020

 While the world adjusts to the “next normal,” top luxury fashion brands delighted us by using modern channels to amp up their social marketing.
-Those participating in Paris Fashion Week didn’t bat a faux eyelash at flexing their creative muscles to bewitch us with the glamour and excitement we deserve.
+Those participating in Paris Fashion Week didn’t bat a faux eyelash at flexing their creative muscles to bewitch us with the glamor and excitement we deserve.
 As @GQ mused via social media, “What if digital fashion week is the best fashion week ever?”

 C’est si bon, Paris Fashion Week.

-Data for this study was pulled using Sprinklr Modern Research.
+Data for this study was pulled using Sprinklr Insights.
 We aggregated all messages containing a series of 50 keywords and hashtags including (“Fashion week” OR “fashionweek” OR “fashion weeks” OR “Paris fashion Week” OR “mens fashion week” OR “men fashion week” OR “haute couture” OR #HauteCouture OR #HauteCoutureOnline OR “semaine de la mode” OR “semainedelamode” OR “#semainedelamode” OR #pfw OR #PFWOnline OR #ParisFW OR #modeaparis OR #lamodeaimeparis OR #parisfashionweek OR #PFW20 OR #parisfashionweek20 OR #parisfashionweek2020…).
-All public mentions of any of these terms in the news, blogs, forums, Twitter, Facebook, Instagram, Reddit, Pinterest, Tumblr and YouTube were tracked over the past Fifteen days, from July 1st 2020 to July 15th 2020.
+All public mentions of any of these terms in the news, blogs, forums, X, formerly Twitter, Facebook, Instagram, Reddit, Pinterest, Tumblr and YouTube were tracked over the past Fifteen days, from July 1st 2020 to July 15th 2020.